qcif/csv2html/README.md

 - enumeration; and
 - notes.

-The notes column is always ignored.
-It can be used for comments about the template item.

 The order in which the template items appear in the template is the order in which they are shown in the record.

-Templates should have a template item for every property in the data file, or indicate the property is ignored.
+Templates should have a template item for every property in the data file, or identify the property with either the _OTHER or _HIDE commands.
 A warning will be given for properties that appear in the data but not in the template.
-The warning can be suppressed by indicating the property is ignored with the _UNUSED command.

 #### Scalars